 Divers have different densities.
 The following are a list of factors that affect the density of a scuba diver:

 How do you change your density (buoyancy)?
-Let's say you are scuba diving at the bottom of a lake and want to go to the surface without kicking.
+You are scuba diving at the bottom of a lake and want to go to the surface without kicking.
 If you made your density less than one you would move upward.
 There are only two possibilities.
 Either you could change your mass (weight) or your volume (size).
 Looking at D=M/V, if you made your mass less, or made your volume more the density in the equation would have to go down.
 You could make your mass less by dropping your weight belt.
-Up you would go and down would go $45!
+Up you would go and down would go poisonous lead.
 Without a weight belt your density would suddenly get less than one and you would be in an uncontrolled free ascent.
 There are only a few ways to change your mass underwater other than the removal of the weights.
 But, it is easy to change the volume!
 You can easily make yourself bigger by inflating your lungs, dry suit, and/or BCD.
 The latter is the most convenient, and that is what is done to control buoyancy.

 Before a diver goes down with a scuba they should do a "buoyancy check."
 This check should be done every time the diver changes into a new diving pattern.
 For example, if the diver gains or loses weight, changes the size or thickness of the exposure suit, goes from fresh to salt water, etc., then a new check should be done prior to diving.
 It is easily done.
 The diver should put on all the gear they are to wear diving except the BC and the tank and regulator.
 They should enter the water (fins are a safety must!) and fill their lungs completely.
 Without moving the arms, hands, or legs, and holding the breath, the diver should float to a level where the water covers the top of the mask while they are looking forward.
 They now have perfect buoyancy for skin diving.
 If scuba is to be used an extra 3 pounds should be added to the weight system to compensate for the decrease in density due to the loss of air from the 71.2 or 80 cu ft. tank.
 (Note: If another type of scuba tank is to be used the additional weight requirement may change due to the density of the tank.
 Check the chapter on Scuba Cylinders for more details.)